Twisting Kelvin Cells for Enhanced Vibration Control: Conclusion

 \section{Conclusion}

-This work introduces a simple, easy-to-implement, and experimentally accessible approach to tuning wave-propagation characteristics in cellular metamaterial chains by twisting a standard \text{Kelvin} unit cell.
-Such twists break the mirror symmetry of the unit cell and result in chiral, anisotropic designs that enable activation and tuning of the structural band-gap frequencies at low frequencies, which is especially appealing for applications.
+This work introduces a minimalist, topology- and mass-preserving approach to engineer wave-propagation characteristics in cellular metamaterial chains by introducing a single-parameter twist to the canonical Kelvin unit cell.
+By breaking the octahedral symmetry of this template geometry, we achieved chiral, anisotropic architectures that activate and tune band-gap frequencies without the need for the excessive geometrical complexity or added structural detail that often characterize current trends in the field.

-The dispersion analysis showed that the twisting activates two types of band gaps: a wide \text{Bragg}-type band gap due to the structural periodicity and a narrower symmetry-induced gap emerging from coupling between longitudinal and torsional modes.
-These mechanisms do not require embedded resonators or added mass, thereby offering a lightweight and scalable approach to vibration control in lightweight structures.
+The dispersion analysis revealed that this twist-induced symmetry breaking activates two distinct attenuation mechanisms: a wide \text{Bragg}-type band gap due to the structural periodicity and a narrower symmetry-induced gap arising from the coupling between longitudinal and torsional modes.
+Critically, both mechanisms are achieved by twisting only a single face of the Kelvin cell, and do not require embedded resonators or added bulk mass, thereby offering a straightforward and scalable approach to vibration control in lightweight structures.

-The numerical dispersion study was complemented by a physics-driven mass-spring model that not only qualitatively reproduces the \text{Bragg}-type band gaps but also captures the mode-coupling-induced avoided crossings, thereby properly describing the dynamics of twisted \text{Kelvin} cells.
+The numerical dispersion study was complemented by a physics-driven, analytical mass-spring model that not only qualitatively reproduces the \text{Bragg}-type band gaps but also captures the mode-coupling-induced avoided crossings that define the dynamics of twisted \text{Kelvin} cells.

-The practical feasibility of the proposed approach was verified in transmission measurements on finite-size SLA-manufactured specimens.
+The practical feasibility of the proposed approach was verified via transmission measurements on finite-size SLA-manufactured specimens.
 The twisted structures with only three unit cells exhibited clear attenuation bands, with transmission dips up to 20\,dB.

-The measured attenuation regions are well approximated by numerical simulations using the linear viscoelastic material properties of the constituent resin.
-We showed that accounting for small viscous losses is vital to achieve agreement with the experimental results, particularly at higher frequencies, where stiffness and damping become increasingly frequency-dependent.
-This highlights the importance of accurately capturing material behavior in predictive models for polymer-based metamaterials to ensure reliable performance in targeted vibration-attenuation frequency regimes.
+Furthermore, we demonstrated that accounting for the linear viscoelasticity of the base polymer is a fundamental requirement, rather than a secondary detail, for achieving predictive fidelity.
+The inclusion of frequency-dependent material properties was vital to align numerical predictions with experimental results, particularly at higher frequencies where idealized linear-elastic models typically fail.

+In summary, the proposed twisting approach is versatile and easily parameterized to engineer wave-filtering behavior in architected lattice materials.
+While this study addressed 1D chains, future work will focus on expanding the design space to multi-directional periodicity, where the role of anisotropy in wave control is especially relevant.